 - Temporary License or ID

-NOTE: Xerox and FAX copies are not acceptable.
+NOTE: Xerox and FAX copies are acceptable, as well as digital copies.
 You may be required to furnish additional documents to support your claim of identity.
-Birth certificates must be certified copies only.

 **Your social security card alone is not proof of identification.
 You will be required to show another form of documentation listed above.